Meet the coach Testimonials Blog Schedule a Discovery Call Login

 Optimizing Your Mindset in Medicine, Step 1 - Awareness

-Mindsets can be lumped into various categories: fixed vs. growth, scarcity vs. abundance, performative vs. mastery, and perfectionistic vs. iterative, as examples.
+Mindsets can be divided into various categories, such as fixed vs. growth, scarcity vs. abundance, performative vs. mastery, and perfectionistic vs. iterative.

 In an interesting small study, Dr. Alia Crum and Dr. Ellen Langer, Harvard psychologists, studied female room attendants in hotels.
-Some were informed that their housekeeping duties meet and exceed the criteria for an active, healthy lifestyle.
-They were also given the number of calories burned by each task.
-The control group was not provided this information.
+Some were informed that their housekeeping duties met and exceeded the criteria for an active, healthy lifestyle.
+They were also shown the number of calories burned by each task.
+The control group was not provided with this information.
 Both were given information about healthy lifestyles and happiness.
-Four weeks later, the informed group perceived they were getting more exercise.
-They also significantly decreased weight, blood pressure, body fat, waist-to-hip ratio, and BMI.
+Weeks later, the informed group perceived they were getting more exercise.
+They also significantly decreased weight, blood pressure, body fat, waist-to-hip ratio, and BMI compared to the control group.

-There is a growing body of evidence of the power of the way we think.
-It's been shown that individuals who perceived that stress negatively affects their health and experienced much stress had an increased risk of premature death compared to those who did not perceive it as harmful.
+There is a growing body of evidence of the power of our thinking.
+It's been shown that individuals who perceive that stress negatively affects their health and who experience high levels of stress have an increased risk of premature death compared to those who do not perceive it as harmful.

-Let's think about our thoughts, as odd as they may sound.
-Some writings suggest that we have anywhere from 40,000 to 80,000 thoughts daily.
-Most of them fly under the radar.
-And the interesting thing is that we assume our thoughts are true by default.
-We rarely question their veracity.
+Let's think about our thoughts, as odd as they may sound - metacognition, if you will.
+Many writings suggest that we have anywhere from 40,000 to 60,000 thoughts daily though I've seen the range from 20,000-90,000.
+Most of those thoughts fly under the radar - below our level of consciousness.
+And interestingly, the ones that are we are conscious of default to truth in our minds.
+We rarely question their integrity.

-To shift a mindset to one that will serve you better, you must be aware of what you are thinking, including what you say to yourself throughout the day.
+To shift a mindset to one that will serve you better, you must become aware of what you are thinking, including what you say to yourself throughout the day.

-Step 1 of optimizing your mindset then is to become more fully aware by utilizing the following process:
+Step 1 of optimizing your mindset then is to become more fully aware.
+I recommend utilizing the following process:

 1. 3-minute brain dump.
-At the end of the day (or anytime that works best for you), write down what is in your mind.
-Think of it as a brain dump.
+At the end of the day (or any time that works best for you), write down what is on your mind.
+Think of it as a brain dump or thought download.
 What's swirling around in there?
 Write it all down.
 It doesn't need to be organized.

 • Sentences or free form.
 Just get it all out.
 You can write paragraphs or one sentence per line.
 Or it can just be a free-form stream of consciousness.
-This doesn't have to feel like a formal journaling exercise.
+This doesn't have to feel like an hour-long, formal journaling exercise.

 • All-inclusive or focused.
 You can include anything in your mind or narrow it down to the things that seem to be causing you the most brain energy or distress.

 • Written or typed.
-Written is usually preferred but typed will work as well.
+Written is usually preferred, but typing can work as well.
 Just don't try to do it mentally.
 Some beneficial distance occurs when you put it down on paper.

-• Getting it in written form and out of the insidious circulating thoughts can lighten the mental load.
+• Getting it in written form and out of the insidious thoughts that circulate can lighten the mental load.
 How do you feel simply by writing it down?

 • It often right-sizes the tasks that we keep mentally rehearsing.
-When it was in your head, did it seem more catastrophic or overwhelming?
+When it was in your head, did it seem more catastrophic or overwhelming or perhaps easier to dismiss this thing that needs attention?

 • Getting it out makes it more tangible, accessible, and actionable.
 Now that you look at it, what do you want to do with what you've written, if anything?